FAC Theatre Company Equity Statement

 The world has changed.
 So have we.

-It is with a renewed sense of purpose that we reopen our stages to the community this summer.
+It is with a renewed sense of purpose that we reopen our stages to the community.
 We are committed to bringing stories that heal, uplift, educate, and enlighten this upcoming season and beyond.
 However, we would be remiss if we didn’t acknowledge the year that has been.
 The amplification of cries for social justice for the global majority¹ across the world (especially as highlighted by the We See You, White American Theater movement) has deeply impacted our company members both personally and professionally.
 This, coupled with the collective pause brought on by the pandemic, has given us the opportunity to take a serious and purposeful look at our mission, values, and practices.
 We want to fulfill the charge that the art of theatre demands of us—creating a safe space to tell stories of all experiences, backgrounds, and viewpoints in order to empathize, grow, and dream together.

 While the Colorado Springs Fine Arts Center at Colorado College has already released antiracist statements, we feel compelled to share how the theatre company plans to support and build upon them.
 After much conversation, education, and reflection, we make a public commitment to our community.
 We will make foundational changes to the ways in which we operate.
 We acknowledge that many of our practices have been problematic, including but certainly not limited to the diversity of our programming and the lack of BIPOC² voices in our spaces.
 We recognize these failures and promise to be better.
 To hold ourselves accountable, we have launched an action plan that will take us into this bright future.